vuestorefront/storefront-api/docs/guide/general/installation.md

   esdat1:
 ```
 :::tip NOTE
-Once a term explained, it will be ignored thereafter for consecutive occurrence.
+Once a term is explained, it will be ignored thereafter for consecutive occurrences.
 :::
 `version` denotes which version of `docker-compose` this file uses.

-`services` describe containers.
-It codifies how they should run.
+`services` describe containers and codifies how they should run.
 In other words, it codifies option flags used with `docker run ...`

-`es1` contains information of data store *Elasticsearch* container.
+`es1` contains information about the data store *Elasticsearch* container.
-- `build` denotes build path of container.
+- `build` denotes the build path of the container.
-- `volumes` contains the mount path of volumes shared between host and container as *host:container*
+- `volumes` contains the mount paths of volumes shared between host and container, defined as *host:container*
-- `ports` connect ports between host and container as in *host:container*
+- `ports` connects ports between the host and container, defines as *host:container*
-- `environment` allows you to add environment variables. `Xmx512m` means JVM will take up to maximum 512MB memory. `Xms512m` means minimum memory.
-Combining them, there will be no memory resize, it will just stick to 512MB from start to end throughout its life cycle.
+- `environment` allows you to add environment variables. `Xmx512m` means JVM will take up to a maximum of 512MB memory. `Xms512m` means minimum memory.
+Combining them, there will be no memory resize, it will just stick to 512MB from start to finsih throughout its life cycle.

-`kibana` contains information of *Kibana* application container.
+`kibana` contains information about the *Kibana* application container.
-- `depends_on` creates dependency for a container of other containers.
-So, this container is dependent on `es1` that's just described above.
+- `depends_on` defines dependencies of a container on other containers.
+So, this container is dependent on `es1`  which was described above.
-- `volumes` mean volumes shared, `:ro` creates the volume in `read-only` mode for the container.
+- `volumes` means volumes shared, `:ro` creates the volume in `read-only` mode for the container.

-`redis` contains information of *Redis* cache application container.
+`redis` contains information about the *Redis* cache application container.

-- `image` node contains the name of image this container is based on.
+- The `image` node contains the name of the image this container is based on.

-`volumes` in top level can be used as a reference to be used across multiple services(containers).
+`volumes` can be defined at the top level to as a reference to be used across multiple services (containers).
 <br />
 <br />

-`app` contains information of *Storefront API* application.
+`app` contains information about the *Storefront API* application.
-- `build` is path for build information.
+- `build` is the path for build information.
 If the value is string, it's a plain path.
-When it's object, you may have a few options to add. `context` is relative path or git repo url where `Dockerfile` is located. `dockerfile` node may change the path/name of `Dockerfile`. [more info](https://docs.docker.com/compose/compose-file/#build)
+When it's an object, you may have a few options to add. `context` is a relative path or git repo url where the `Dockerfile` is located.
+The `dockerfile` node may change the path/name of `Dockerfile`. [more info](https://docs.docker.com/compose/compose-file/#build)
-- `depends_on` tells us this container is based on `es1` and `redis` containers we created above.
+- `depends_on` tells us this container is based on the `es1` and `redis` containers we created above.
 - `env_file` helps you add environment values from files.
-It's relative path from the `docker-compose` file that is in the process, in this case, it's `docker-compose.nodejs.yml`
+It's a relative path from the `docker-compose` file that is in the process.
+In this case, it's `docker-compose.nodejs.yml`
-- `environment` is to set `VS_ENV` as `dev` so that environment will be setup for developer mode.
+- `environment` is used to set `VS_ENV` as `dev` so that the environment will be set up for developer mode.
 - `tmpfs` denotes temporary volumes that are only available to host memory.
 Unlike `volumes`, this `tmpfs` will be gone once the container stops.
-This option is only available to *Linux*.
+This option is only available on *Linux*.

 <br />
 <br />